odog96/cml-rapids/README.md

 ![Shap_values](images/adv_model_explainability.png)
 ### Next Steps

-The following post is part 3 of the series, GPUs on CML.
 If you would like to learn more about how you can leverage RAPIDS to accelerate your Machine Learning Projects in Cloudera Machine Learning, be sure to check out part 1<https://blog.cloudera.com/enabling-nvidia-gpus-to-accelerate-model-development-in-cloudera-machine-learning/> & part 2<https://blog.cloudera.com/deep-learning-with-nvidia-gpus-in-cloudera-machine-learning/> of the blog series.